Belgrade, Serbia 23-26 February 2017

 Being aware that climate response is becoming imperative, Ministry of Tourism of Montenegro is pioneering the Low Carbon Tourism concept in cooperation with the joint Government-UNDP programme Centre for Sustainable Development.

 “Montenegro is among the first countries in the world to go towards carbon neutrality.
 That indicates a strategic commitment of the country to develop its tourism in a more sustainable way.
-The country obviously shift towards new generation of tourists, those who are environmentally aware,” said Radica Zeković from UNDP Montenegro who was in the team which presented Low Carbon Tourism at the Tourism Fair in Belgrade.
+The country obviously shift towards new generation of tourists, those who are environmentally aware,”

 The SDGs journey on the Fair was closed by the Low Carbon Tourism awards ceremony “Win the Green Summer in Montenegro”, when number of visitors of Montenegrin stand at the Fair won valuable prizes.